jcoliz/MsSentinel.BanffProtect/README.md

 ![screen-connector-connected](./docs/images/screen-connector-connected.jpeg)

-The data connector page displays helpful liveness quereies to validate that data is flowing.
+The data connector page displays helpful liveness queries to validate that data is flowing.

 1. Begin in the overview page for our Sentinel workspace.
 1. Click "Data connectors" on the left navigation pane, located under "Configuration"